project-rubus/Pi-Installations/speakerpHAT.md

   5. `./setup.sh speaker-phat`

 ## What I have to do:
   Somehow, I have to run `curl -sS https://get.pimoroni.com/speakerphat`, but it says `We can't connect to the Internet`.
-I imagine the firewall doesn't like the `curl` command.
+This is purely do to something being modified locally on the Pi